 Providing space for prospective employers on our public campus, and enabling employers to post jobs, does not imply an endorsement of the missions or activities of any visiting or posting organization.
 As an academic institution, we strongly encourage students to research information and options in order to make informed employment choices.

 Expectations of employers

-Employing organizations that recruit Virginia Tech students are expected to follow the Principles of Professional Practice for Employment Professionals established by the National Association of Colleges and Employers.
+Employing organizations that recruit Virginia Tech students are expected to follow the Principles for Ethical Professional Practice established by the National Association of Colleges and Employers [NACE].

 Students who believe an employer has not acted in accordance with professional standards in the job search process are asked to please contact us to discuss the matter.

 Career and Professional Development expects students who are conducting a job search — whether for an internship, cooperative education position, or permanent position — to conduct themselves in an ethical and responsible manner.

 - Students should never use a real interview for practice.

 - Students should not renege after accepting an employment offer.